Travis MacGregor

-Amateur career
+Career

 MacGregor attended East Lake High School in Tarpon Springs, Florida.
 As a senior in 2016, he posted a 0.92 ERA with 82 strikeouts over 54 innings.

+Pittsburgh Pirates

-He was selected by the Pittsburgh Pirates in the second round with the 68th overall selection of the 2016 Major League Baseball draft.
+MacGregor was drafted by the Pittsburgh Pirates in the second round, with the 68th overall selection, of the 2016 Major League Baseball draft.
 He signed for $900,000, forgoing his commitment to play college baseball at Clemson University.

-Professional career

 MacGregor made his professional debut with the Gulf Coast League Pirates, going 1–1 with a 3.13 ERA over 31 2/3 innings.
 He spent the 2017 season with the Bristol Pirates with whom he started 12 games and went 1–4 with a 7.84 ERA over 41 1/3 innings.
 He played 2018 with the West Virginia Power and started 15 games, going 1–4 with a 3.25 ERA and 74 strikeouts over 63 2/3 innings.

-He sat out the 2019 season after undergoing Tommy John surgery, and also did not play in 2020 due to the cancellation of the minor league seson.
+He sat out the 2019 season after undergoing Tommy John surgery, and also did not play in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 MacGregor returned to play in 2021 with the Altoona Curve and went 4–9 with a 6.25 ERA over 21 starts, striking out 88 batters over 90 2/3 innings.
 MacGregor opened the 2022 season with Altoona in their starting rotation but was later moved to the bullpen.
 In late June, he was promoted to the Indianapolis Indians.
-Over 38 games (three starts) between the two teams, he went 6-4 with a 5.22 ERA and 103 strikeouts over 81 innings.
+Over 38 games (three starts) between the two teams, he went 6–4 with a 5.22 ERA and 103 strikeouts over 81 innings.

 On November 10, 2022, MacGregor elected free agency.
+On March 9, 2023, he re–signed with the Pirates on a minor league contract.
+He finished the season with a 3.82 ERA and 84 strikeouts in 77 2/3 innings between Double-A Altoona and Triple-A Indianapolis.
+MacGregor elected free agency again following the season on November 6.

+Los Angeles Angels

+On December 4, 2023, MacGregor signed a minor league contract with the Los Angeles Angels.
+In 23 games for the Triple–A Salt Lake Bees, he compiled a 3.91 ERA with 44 strikeouts across 46 innings pitched.
+MacGregor was released by the Angels organization on July 4, 2024.
+He re–signed with the organization on July 11.
+MacGregor elected free agency following the season on November 4.

+Texas Rangers

+On February 3, 2025, MacGregor signed a minor league contract with the Texas Rangers.
+In 36 relief appearances for the Double-A Frisco RoughRiders, he logged an 0-3 record and 5.31 ERA with 44 strikeouts and two saves across 40 2/3 innings pitched.
+MacGregor was released by the Rangers organization on July 29.

+Milwaukee Brewers

+On August 9, 2025, MacGregor signed a minor league contract with the Milwaukee Brewers organization.
+He elected free agency on November 6.